travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Riak

+Riak is not started on boot.
+To make Travis CI start the service for you, add

+    services:
+      - riak

+to your `.travis.yml`.

 Riak uses stock configuration with one exception: it is configured to use [LevelDB storage backend](http://wiki.basho.com/LevelDB.html).

 ### Redis

+Redis is not started on boot.
+To make Travis CI start the service for you, add

+    services:
+      - riak

+to your `.travis.yml`.

 Redis uses stock configuration and is available on localhost.

 ### Cassandra

-Cassandra is available but not started by default.
-You can start it using `before_install`:
+Cassandra is not started on boot.
+To make Travis CI start the service for you, add

-    before_install:
+    services:
-      - sudo service cassandra start
+      - cassandra

-      - sleep 3
+to your `.travis.yml`.

 Cassandra is provided via [Datastax Community Edition](http://www.datastax.com/products/community) and uses stock configuration (available on 127.0.0.1).

 ### Neo4J

-Neo4J Server Community Edition is available but not started by default.
-You can start it using `before_install`:
+Neo4J Server Community Edition is not started on boot.
+To make Travis CI start the service for you, add

-    before_install:
+    services:
-      - which neo4j && sudo neo4j start
+      - neo4j

-      - sleep 3
+to your `.travis.yml`.

 Neo4J Server uses default configuration (localhost, port 7474).

 ### ElasticSearch

-ElasticSearch is available but not started by default.
-You can start it using `before_install`:
+ElasticSearch is not started on boot.
+To make Travis CI start the service for you, add

-    before_install:
+    services:
-      - sudo service elasticsearch start
+      - elasticsearch

-      - sleep 3
+to your `.travis.yml`.

 ElasticSearch is provided via official Debian packages and uses stock configuration (available on 127.0.0.1).